Roberto Rocca: Overview

 Relinquishing the presidency of Techint to his elder son, Agostino, in 1993, he became president of Siderca in 1996, as well as of Dalmine, a steelmaker based in Bergamo, Italy, acquired in 1996.
 Rocca embarked on a five-year investment program for Siderar, modernizing operations and shedding unprofitable units.
 Productivity almost tripled during this period, and costs per ton fell by 28 percent.

 Siderar was listed on the Buenos Aires Stock Exchange in 1996.
-A further joint venture was entered into with Tamsa, in Mexico, and a controlling stake was purchased in Sidor (the leading steelmaker in Venezuela) in 1998, Confab (Brazil), in 1999, and in NKK (Japan), in 2000, making it the first Japanese steel company in foreign majority ownership.
+A further joint venture was entered into with Tamsa, in Mexico, and a controlling stake was purchased in SIDOR (the leading steelmaker in Venezuela) in 1998, Confab (Brazil), in 1999, and in NKK (Japan), in 2000, making it the first Japanese steel company in foreign majority ownership.
 In 1998, Konex Foundation from Argentina, granted him the Diamond Konex Award for Institutions-Community-Enterprizes as the most important businessman in the last decade in his country.

 The family was shaken by the April 28, 2001, aviation death of Agostino Rocca, president of Techint and Roberto Rocca's successor.
 Agostino's younger brother, Paolo Rocca, was appointed to the post.
 Subsequently, Siderca was listed on the NYSE, and Techint's steel operations, the group's centerpiece, were reorganized as Tenaris in October 2002, basing the subsidiary in Luxembourg and converting Techint into a holding company.

 A patron of the arts and philanthropist, Rocca served as Vice President of the Mozarteum Argentino, Honorary President of the Círculo Italiano and Honorary Member of the Institute for Industrial Development (IDI), all prominent non-profit organizations in Argentina.
 He was elected the first chairman of Tenaris, but died in his native Milan, on June 10, 2003, at the age of 81.

 Growing alongside the Argentine economic recovery that followed, Siderca's steel tube shipments grew from 2.5 million tons in 2003 to 4.5 million in 2008.

-Influence on education

-Rocca promoted technological education and engineering training through scholarship programs, support for technical schools, and partnerships with universities.
-After his death, this legacy continued through the Roberto Rocca Education Program—which awards scholarships to secondary and engineering students in more than 15 countries—and the Roberto Rocca Technical Schools Network, comprising three upper-secondary schools in Campana (Argentina), Pesquería (Mexico) and Santa Cruz, Rio de Janeiro (Brazil).
-These schools offer need- and merit-based scholarships to their students, and the program maintains long-standing academic collaborations such as the Progetto Roberto Rocca between Politecnico di Milano and MIT.